JyotinderSingh/ShopLyft/README.md

 flutter pub get
 ```
 - Build a project on the FireBase using RealtimeDB
-- Add entries in the following heirarchy to your Database
+- The application adds entries in the following heirarchy to your Database
 ```
 {
   "orders" : {